-FPWA’s newest investigative report, “Pushed to the Precipice: How Benefits Cliffs and Financial Gaps Undermine the Safety Net for New Yorkers,” explores the barriers working families face when striving for financial stability.
+FPWA’s investigative report, “Pushed to the Precipice: How Benefits Cliffs and Financial Gaps Undermine the Safety Net for New Yorkers,” explores the barriers working families face when striving for financial stability.
 It also provides recommendations to reduce the impact that an abrupt benefit cutoff can have on New York State families.

 New York’s social safety net is intended to help low-income families secure necessities like food, housing, healthcare, and childcare.
 However, these benefits are riddled with financial gaps related to eligibility, coverage, and hardships that bar families from accessing and keeping them before they achieve financial stability.